kaushikbaidya09/Arduino_NeoPixel_Clock/README.md

-# Arduino_NeoPixel_Clock
+# README

-* This project used DS3231 Precise Real Time Clock with Arduino.
-* With Addressable Neopixel RGB LEDs Displayed Time colors are customizable.
-* Display can be controlled with IR Remote control.
-* And Pizo Buzzer for alarm and beeps once every hour cycle.
+This project features a digital clock built on an Arduino microcontroller, enhanced with a colorful NeoPixel LED display.
+It includes an IR remote control for easy adjustments of time and alarms.
+The clock rings every hour and activates alarms, providing both visual and audible timekeeping.
+Ideal for personal use or as a fun DIY project, this clock combines functionality with an eye-catching design.

 # Hardware
 * Arduino Pro Mini